lozukka/learning-javascript-part2/README.md

 User can click a button and a random weather forecast is shown on the page.
 Even though this is similar project than project 8, I wanted to do this because I wanted to try again fetching from JSON file.

 I got more familiar with fetching data from a JSON file.
 I used again ChatGPT to do me a JSON file with 20 different forecasts.

+# Project 9: Random weather forecast
+User can click a button and a random user is shown on page.
+I used a random user api for this project.

+I learned:
+- how to find and construct the url for api
+- generating the fetch is becoming a familiar process